ying2212/Personal-Portfolio/README.md

 # [Guan Ying Goh's Portfolio](https://48fd13ef-91bb-4c7d-8a88-e5cee727ee72-00-1bpoh08idrdak.global.replit.dev/)

 Welcome to my portfolio!
 I'm Guan Ying Goh, a computer science major and mathematics minor student at Hunter College with a passion for problem-solving and innovation.
-Securing a career in the tech industry presents a challenging yet rewarding opportunity.
+Securing a career in the tech industry presents a challenging yet rewarding opportunity for me.
 I believe that my passion, diverse experiences, and proficiency in technology make me a suitable candidate to contribute to innovative solutions and further my growth in this ever-evolving field.

 ## About Me